 -

 [email protected]: This is the value that Onit will save if the user selects this option from the dropdown.
-What’s especially interesting here is that the values the user sees in the dropdown don't have to be the values that Onit saves.
+What’s especially interesting here is that the values the user sees in the dropdown don't have to be those that Onit saves.
 In many cases, you’ll probably find this to be especially helpful.
-For example, the Complex Combo Field that we’re building in this tutorial wants the user to select a manager, which the app can later use to add a new participant to the transaction.
+For example, the Complex Combo Field we’re building in this tutorial wants the user to select a manager, which the app can use later to add a new participant to the transaction.
 Since you add participants using email addresses (not display names), we’re configuring our Field to save the email address.
 But since showing email addresses in the dropdown isn't as user-friendly as showing names (e.g., John Hopkins), we’re displaying names while saving email addresses.
 We get the best of both worlds!

 Note that the first part of a Complex Combo Field’s dropdown option doesn’t have to be an email address -- it can be any value you like.